sCrypt-Inc/scrypt-ord/README.md

 For constructor, `this.init(...arguments)` needs to be called after the `super()` statement.

-### mint and transfer NFT
+### inscribe and transfer NFT

-you can mint a NFT in a contract:
+you can inscribe an NFT in a contract:

 ```ts
 HashPuzzleNFT.loadArtifact();